 But in 1987, I was leaving all this behind.
 My Dean envied me.
-He had just returned from his first visit to Canada.
-Canada was, constitutionally, the world’s first bilingual, multicultural society.
+He had just returned from his first visit to Canada, the world’s first constitutionally bilingual, multicultural society.
 How lucky I was to be going there.

 I arrived in a country that didn’t really talk much about social class at all.
 There were other serious sources of inequality to attend to instead.
 Race, immigration, language, poverty, and disability were foremost among these.
 Attention to inequalities in Indigenous and LGBTQ2+ communities would follow later.
 In our research, Dennis Shirley and I (2018) witnessed how assiduously Ontario educators addressed these issues from 2014–2018.
 But Canadians didn’t really seem to be concerned about social class at all.
 Working class inequality was a silent and invisible feature of the educational and social change agenda.

 The coronavirus pandemic has suddenly brought the health and education of working-class people and their families to the forefront of our attention.
-They are the most likely to have been victims of the pandemic, to have no one on hand to supervise them when they have had to learn at home, and to live in overcrowded and unstable conditions unsuitable for learning or health.
+They are the most likely to contract COVID-19, to have no one on hand to supervise them when they need to learn at home, and to live in overcrowded and unstable conditions unsuitable for learning or health.

 Don’t mention the white working class